 What is SSAE 16?

 SSAE 16, or Statement on Standards for Attestation Engagements No. 16 has been put forth by the Auditing Standards Board (ASB) of the American Institute of Certified Public Accountants (AICPA).
-While SSAE 16 was created to update and replace SAS 70, it doesn’t follow the same auditing principles.
+While SSAE 16 was created to update and replace SAS 70, it doesn’t follow the same auditing processes and principles.

 SSAE uses an attest standard that closely mirrors its international assurance equivalent, ISAE 3402, which was issued by the International Auditing and Assurance Standards Board (IAASB).